junxit/us-congress-bills-110/metadata.md

 - 2007-10-12 — Introduced in House
 - 2007-10-12 — Introduced in House
 - 2007-10-12 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-10-15 — Rules Committee Resolution H. Res.
+741 Reported to House.
+Rule provides for consideration of H. Res.
+734 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+The rule waives all points of order against consideration of the resolution.
+- 2007-10-16 — Considered under the provisions of rule H. Res.
+741. (consideration: CR H11576-11586)
+- 2007-10-16 — DEBATE - The House proceeded with one hour of debate on H. Res.
+734.
+- 2007-10-16 — During the course of debate, exception was taken to certain words used in debate.
+Subsequently, unanimous consent was granted to withdraw the words in question and debate continued under regular order.
+- 2007-10-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-16 — On agreeing to the resolution Agreed to by the Yeas and Nays: 395 - 21 (Roll no. 969). (text: CR H11576-11577)
+- 2007-10-16 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 395 - 21 (Roll no. 969).(text: CR H11576-11577)
+- 2007-10-16 — Rule H. Res.
+741 passed House.
+- 2007-10-16 — Rule provides for consideration of H. Res.
+734 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+The rule waives all points of order against consideration of the resolution.
+- 2007-10-16 — The previous question was ordered pursuant to the rule. (consideration: CR H11585)